Skip to main content

 noise Level44 dB

-The Midea 20-Pint is the clear winner under $200 because nothing else at this price combines its moisture removal, quiet operation, and smart features.
-At $159.99, it is $40 under the budget ceiling and delivers a feature set that reviewers consistently compare to models costing twice as much.
+The Midea 20-Pint remains the best quiet dehumidifier under $200.
+At $178.99, it is $40 under the budget ceiling and delivers a feature set that reviewers consistently compare to models costing twice as much.
+If you need silence over capacity, this is the pick.

 The 20-pint daily capacity handles rooms up to 1,500 sq. ft. under moderate humidity conditions, though reviewers report the best results in spaces under 1,000 sq. ft.
 For a bedroom, bathroom, or apartment living room with humidity in the 50-65% range, the Midea brings levels down to the EPA-recommended 40-50% zone reliably and without fuss.
 Reviewers in humid climates note that it takes longer to manage very damp conditions compared to larger units, but it gets the job done in spaces it is properly sized for.

 Noise is where the Midea genuinely impresses at this price.
-At 44 dB, it is one of the quietest dehumidifiers on the market — matching the much more expensive LG PuriCare.
+At 44 dB, it is one of the quietest dehumidifiers on the market — quieter than models costing twice as much.
 Reviewers describe the sound as a soft, steady hum that disappears into background noise within minutes.
 Parents specifically mention using it in nurseries and children's rooms overnight without issues, and pet owners confirm it does not startle animals.
 For bedroom and living space use, this noise level is a real advantage over louder 50-pint models.

 The MSmartHome app gives budget buyers a feature usually reserved for the $250+ category.
 Reviewers find the app functional for the basics — adjusting humidity targets, checking current levels, setting schedules, and monitoring from another room.
 It also supports Amazon Alexa and Google Assistant voice control.
 The app is not the most polished software reviewers have used, but it covers the features that actually matter for daily dehumidifier management.